-The quarterly sample size of the people aged 15-66 is 15 600.
+The quarterly sample size of the people aged 15-66 is 34 500.
 Persons aged 16-66 years that were registered as unemployed in a specific quarter prior to the survey quarter are selected with a higher probability than their relative proportion of the total population.
-Thus, Stratum 1) is drawn from the Unemployment Register whereas other 15-66 year olds (Stratum 2)) are drawn from the Population Register.
-Additional 1 065 individuals aged 67-74 years are drawn the Population Register (Stratum 3)).
+Thus, (Stratum 1) is drawn from the Unemployment Register whereas other 15-66 year olds (Stratum 2) are drawn from the Population Register.
+Additional 2 334 individuals aged 67-74 years are drawn the Population Register (Stratum 3).

-Respondents are surveyed 3 times.
-First time in the initial quarter, then the following quarter and for the third time a year apart from the initial quarter.
-One-third of the sample is renewed each quarter.
+Respondents are surveyed 4 times.
+First time in the initial quarter, then the following quarter, a third time a year apart from the initial quarter, and the final and fourth time the quarter thereafter.
+Half the sample is renewed each quarter.